-Also known as Vinayaka Chavithi, it is one of the biggest festivals of Maharashtra and South India.
-It is celebrated as the birthday of Lord Ganesha or Vinayaka.
-Lord Ganesha’s devotees also call him Ganpati and Vighnaharta with love and respect.
-Because of different names of Lord Ganesha, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Vinayak Chaturthi, Ganesh Utsav and Ganesh Chauth.
+Also known as Vinayaka Chaturthi or Vinayaka Chavithi, Ganesh Chaturthi is one of the biggest festivals of Maharashtra and South India.
+Because of Lord Ganesha being hauled by different names, the day of Ganesh Chaturthi is also called by different names like Vinayagar Chaturthi, Vinayaka Chaturthi, Pillayar Chaturthi, Ganesh Utsav and Ganesh Chauth, Ganpati Utsav.

-Lord Ganesha is the son of Maa Parvati and Lord Shiva.
+Lord Ganesha is the son of Goddess Parvati and Lord Shiva.
 He is the lord of prosperity, wisdom, and good fortune.
-He is also called “Vighnaharta” (remover of all troubles) and thus, people worship him before starting any auspicious work or business.
-Through this article on Ganesha Chaturthi 2016, let’s read more about Ganpati and the rituals and customs of Vinayaka Chaturthi.
+He is also called “Vighnaharta” (remover of all troubles) and thus, people worship him before starting any auspicious work or any new venture.
+Through this article on Ganesha Chaturthi in 2020, let’s read more about Lord Ganpati and the rituals and customs of Vinayaka Chaturthi.
 Also, follow the Ganesh Chaturthi 2020 Muhurat to perform the puja.

-Before celebrating Vinayagar Chaturthi or Ganesh Chaturthi in 2016, let’s first discuss about the legends associated with this festival of Vinayaka Chavithi.
+Before discussing about Vinayagar Chaturthi or Ganesh Chaturthi, let’s first know more about the legends associated with this festival of Vinayaka Chaturthi.

-Ganpati was created by Mata Parvati, by creating an idol of a child from sandalwood paste and respiring life into it.
+Lord Ganpati was created by Mata Parvati, by forming an idol of a child from sandalwood paste and respiring life into it.
 During that time, Lord Shiva was not at home.
-As Maa Parvati was going to take bath, she gave instructions to Ganpati not to let anybody come in.
-When Lord Shiva came back, Ganesha didn't let him in, as he was following the order of her mother, Maa Parvati.
-Also, Ganpati was not aware of the fact that Shiva was his father.
+As Maa Parvati was going to take a bath, she gave instructions to Lord Ganpati not to let anybody come in.
+When Lord Shiva came back, Lord Ganesha didn't let him in, as he was following the order of her mother, Maa Parvati.
+Also, Lord Ganpati was not aware of the fact that Lord Shiva was his father.

-Initially, Vinayaka Chaturthi or Ganesha Chaturthi was celebrated in Maharashtra and some parts of South India, on a smaller scale.
-Ganesh Chaturthi (Vinayaka Chavithi) was popularized by Bal Gangadhar Tilak, during the late 19th century.
+Initially, Vinayaka Chaturthi or Ganesh Chaturthi was celebrated in Maharashtra and some parts of South India on a smaller scale.
+Ganesh Chaturthi (Vinayaka Chaturthi) was popularized by Bal Gangadhar Tilak, during the late 19th century.
 He said that the festival is not only for Hindus, and therefore, should be celebrated by the people of all religions.
-He did that to built the feelings of togetherness and unity, and also to encourage the feeling of patriotism among Indians.
-British government did not allow the social gatherings and meetings of Indians, at that time.
+He did that to build the feelings of togetherness, unity, and patriotism among Indians.
+British government did not allow the Indians to organize social gatherings and meetings at that time.
 Still, he (Bal Gangadhar Tilak) encouraged people to come together and show Britishers the power of togetherness.
 He organized music & dance shows, and programs, which helped in the revival of patriotic feelings.
-From then, the festival of Vinayaka Chaturthi is celebrated all around the country with full zeal and enthusiasm.
+From then on, the festival of Vinayaka Chaturthi is celebrated all around the country with full zeal and enthusiasm.
 The feelings of togetherness and unity will once again revive with the celebration of Ganesh Chaturthi in 2020 by saying the Ganesh Chaturthi wishes to your loved ones.